cruise-automation/rbacsync/README.md

 | RBACSyncConfig             | Namespaced | Maps groups to users to create namespaced `RoleBindings` |
 | ClusterRBACSyncConfig      | Cluster    | Maps groups to users to create `ClusterRoleBindings`     |

-To define groups with RoleBindings within a namespace, you'll need to create an RBACSyncConfig.
+To define groups with RoleBindings within a namespace, you will need to create an RBACSyncConfig.
 To define groups that create ClusterRoleBindings, you'll need to create ClusterRBACSyncConfig.